 Apple Music’s original format proved a bit too confusing for some users, and some of the features available at launch have since been removed (like Connect, a place for artists to share directly with fans).
 The result is a much cleaner user interface that’s easier to navigate.

 As the name suggests, this is your content.
 It’s the music you ripped from CDs and added to your device via iTunes, the music you purchased from the iTunes store, and any playlists you’ve created.
 But it’s also the repository for any Apple Music content that you’ve chosen to add to your library (just look for the + ADD button beside albums and tracks).
-You can usually through your collection by album, artist, or song.
+You can usually sort your collection by album, artist, or song.
 Adding tracks from Apple Music requires that iCloud Music Library be enabled. iCloud Music Library is the cloud-based storage that Apple uses to house the synchronized music offered by both Apple Music and iTunes Match.
 Though that is bound to confuse a lot of people, the important thing to remember is that if you are subscribed to Apple Music, you don’t need to also pay for iTunes Match — it’s effectively included in Apple Music.

 As with services like Spotify, once you add a track or album to your library from Apple Music, you’ll see a cloud-plus-down-arrow icon that lets you download them for offline listening (as long as you maintain your Apple Music subscription).
 Want to avoid any music that requires streaming, perhaps to save on your mobile data usage or for a red light flight?
 The Downloaded Music section of the Library will show you just the tunes that are physically stored on your device.